 A current study examines decades of scientific reports concerning the nutrient content of organic, non-organic and genetically modified foods.
 When food relates to nutritional quality, garden produce varies enormously, and that is true whether the foods are organic, non-organic or genetically modified.
 For example, one carrot may produce two to three times more beta carotene, which is the forerunner of Vitamin A than the one taking a seat right next to it in the vegetable market.
 The distinguishing characteristics in relationship to nutrient content are due to weather conditions, the ripeness of the produce at its’ harvest and the genetic makeup of the different varieties.
 The researchers’ conclusion was that organically and genetically modified fruits and vegetables are similar in nutrient content.
 This is an area that continues to be under serious investigation.
 Once again, when it relates to nutritional quality, produce varies enormously, and this is true if they are organic, non-organic or genetically modified.

 It is extremely significant to understand that researchers have difficulty uncovering subtle effects of the environment and what people eat in relationship to health.
 A few studies include people who were eating either organic or genetically modified food and then scanned for proof that the decision made a difference in health status.
 Many examine the food itself for the nutrient content, as well as, levels of pesticide residues or harmful bacteria.
-The maximum length of most studies was fewer than two years and results can be easily dismissed as being inconclusive, as two years is not enough time to decide the health benefits or harm from consuming both foods.
+The maximum length of most studies was fewer than two years and results can be easily dismissed as being inconclusive, stating, two years is not enough time to decide the health benefits or harm from consuming both foods.
 What may have a positive effect on health is that most studies report less pesticide contamination on organic produce.

 Genetically Modified Organisms (GMO) and Transgenic Organisms

-The name GMO is like the scientific statutory name, “living modified organism” as defined in the Cartagena Protocol on Biosafety, any living organism that possesses “a novel combination of genetic material obtained through the use of modern biotechnology”.
+The name GMO is like the scientific statutory name, “living modified organism” as defined in the Cartagena Protocol on Biosafety, any living organism that possesses “a novel combination of genetic material obtained through the use of modern biotechnology.
 The prevailing belief of producing a GMO is to change the genetic matter of an organic structures biological map or its genome.
 This may involve mutating, eliminating, or adding genetic material.
 When a genetic substance from a different species (animal gene to plant gene) has the insertion, the resulting DNA of the plant or animal has the label recombinant DNA, and the newly formed species (animals or plants) are now transgenic.

 In food production genetically engineered crops have their origins in a laboratory and possess characteristics, such as resistance to pests, toleration to harsh environmental conditions, improve product shelf life, or involve the production of a medication.
 There are hopes that GM crops will improve the plants nutrient content such as Golden Rice and someday enhance the flavor of the primary plant.
-Since their first introduction in 1996, one GMO has been modified to be resistant to the papaya Ringspot virus, some plants produce the Bt toxin which is an insecticide to ward off pests and others are tolerant to the herbicide glyphosate to kill weeds.
+Since their first introduction in 1996, one food has been modified to be resistant to the papaya Ringspot virus, some plants produce the Bt toxin which is an insecticide to ward off pests and others are tolerant to the herbicide glyphosate to kill weeds.

 A genetically modified food is a plant or animal whose genetic material has been altered using biotechnological engineering techniques.
 Species that are genetically modified include micro-organisms such as bacteria and yeast, insects, plants, fish, and mammals.
 As a noun, genetically modified organisms are the sources of genetically modified foods, and are also widely used in scientific research to produce goods other than food.

 GM foods are the outcome of the genetic engineering of plants or animals, which most at this time have a hardiness to plant diseases (herbicides) and resistance to pests (insecticides).
 At this time, biotechnology is currently under great examination from people who grapple with this method in relationship to food production.
 Research continues to investigate any potential harmful effects involving the health of people, animals or soil.
-The CDC, stresses “the importance of evaluating the allergic potential of genetically modified foods before they become available for human consumption,” in this study.
-(Center for Disease Control, 2001)
+The CDC, stresses “the importance of evaluating the allergic potential of genetically modified foods before they become available for human consumption,” in this study (Center for Disease Control, 2001).

 Critics have objections to GM crops on various fronts, including environmental and economic matters raised by the fact that the present goods are answerable to intellectual property or patent right.
 GM products are topics involving many debates with respect to:

-- The safety of GM food in relationship to physical health
+- The safety of GM food in relationship to physical health.

 - The possibility/probability of inter breeding with “organic species” such as fish.